njhazelh/WirelessNetworking/ps1/part1/README.md

 packets displaying, and a csv of packets stored from the script.

 ## Running
+To run this code, you must have matplotlib, wireshark 2, lua 5.2 and python3.

 To run the code, first put your wireless card into monitor mode.
 If you are on linux, the start_monitor.bash script in the project root, should help you do this.